 For further information download Information for Applicants

-The ICT-AGRI Call 2017 is open for submission of proposals until 21st April 2017.
+The ICT-AGRI Call 2017 is closed for submission of proposals.